envi-idl/PlanetCatalog/README.md

 This code is meant to be used to search and explored Planet Labs' catalog of PlanetScope 4 band datasets.
 The data is uncalibrated and in it's raw state when downloaded with only an ENVI header file being added that contains the band information associated with the data.

+**Note that this extension needs a PLanet Labs' API key to access the data.
+The key that you have may not work in all regions of the world or for the data products that are downloaded by the extension.
+Make sure to check with Planet Labs' for any issues that you may be having due to API keys.**

 ## Requirements

 ENVI 5.3 and IDL 8.5 or newer